boeni-industries/aico/docs/concepts/agency/agency-component-lifecycle.md

 It coordinates with:

 - **AMS and MemoryManager** for nightly consolidation and evolution.
+- **World Model Service** for updating routines, LifeArea mappings, and hypotheses based on recent data.
+- **Curiosity Engine** for scheduling background exploration and hypothesis tests.
 - **Task Scheduler and Resource Monitor** for timing and resource budgets.
 - **Embodiment system** to map internal state to visible 3D activity modes (desk, couch, bedroom, kitchen, etc.).